For years, Manchester's businesses have been targeted with baseless accusations. Who is behind them?

 ‘It’s not about retribution.
 We’d just rather it stopped.’

-Ophira is a features writer, and has previously written for the Quietus, the Guardian, and the Fence.
-She is particularly interested in music and literature.
+Ophira is a features writer and editor, and has previously written for the Quietus, the Guardian, and the Fence.
+She is particularly interested in petty disputes.

 'You cannot convert that building.
 I can’t emphasise that enough'